Hanover-CS/HC26-Snowden-David-Senior-Project/docs/Tutorial/Index.md

 1. Set up an Express.js server with proper project structure
 2. Connect Express.js to a Supabase PostgreSQL database
-3. Implement CRUD (Create, Read, Update, Delete) operations using the Supabase client
-4. Handle environment variables securely for local and production environments
+3. Handle environment variables securely for local and production environments
-5. Deploy your Express + Supabase backend
+4. Deploy your Express + Supabase backend
 6. Debug common connection issues between Express and Supabase

 ---